chrstnb/prezo/PITCHME.md

 ### my experiences with it & how you can give it a try

 ---
-### About me
+## A little about me
-- I tried programming for the first time about a year ago
+- undergrad computer engineering student at the university of washington in seattle

-- I'm a computer engineering student at the University of Washington
+- interned at google this past summer

-- This summer, I was an intern at Google
+- started programming about a year ago (though I wish I'd started sooner!)